 What are the main aspects of Article 6 of the Paris Agreement?

 We have covered the topic on our blog before and you can read the in-depth Article 6 explainer here.
 In short, the premise is that trading carbon assets across borders could reduce the cost of fighting climate change and therefore raise international climate ambition, as long as there is no double counting.
-This is based on the assumption that by making it cheaper to decarbonise by financing projects in least-cost locations, countries will raise their Nationally Determined Contribution (NDC) ambition.
+This is based on the assumption that by making it cheaper to decarbonise by financing carbon projects in least-cost locations, countries will raise their Nationally Determined Contribution (NDC) ambition.

 NDCs are countries’ plans to cut emissions and adapt to climate impacts, and are reviewed every five years.
 In order for Article 6 to be truly additional, climate negotiators agreed on the concept of corresponding adjustments.
 This means that if a credit is internationally transferred to another country or any other entity, it must be discounted from the host country’s NDC.